BlinkDL/RWKV-LM/README.md

 ### List of some ideas

+1. Time decay changed to something like (0.9999^T + 0.1) where 0.9999 and 0.1 are learnable.
+The 0.1 part will be kept forever.

-1. Use complex number (so, rotation instead of decay) in some channels.
+2. Use complex number (so, rotation instead of decay) in some channels.

-2. Inject some trainable and interpolable positional encoding?
+3. Inject some trainable and interpolable positional encoding?

 ### Misc